Jeffrey Toobin: Career

 Toobin began freelancing for The New Republic while a law student.
-After passing the bar exam, he worked as a law clerk to U.S. circuit judge J. Edward Lumbard of the U.S. Court of Appeals for the Second Circuit.
+After passing the bar exam, he worked as a law clerk to US circuit judge J. Edward Lumbard of the U.S. Court of Appeals for the Second Circuit.
 Next he served as an associate counsel for Independent Counsel Lawrence Walsh during the Iran–Contra affair and Oliver North's criminal trial.
 He moved to serve as an Assistant United States Attorney for the Eastern District of New York in Brooklyn.

 Toobin wrote a book, Opening Arguments: A Young Lawyer's First Case: United States v.
 Oliver North (1991), about his work in the Office of Independent Counsel, to which Walsh objected.
 Toobin had been required to sign multiple agreements to protect the confidentiality of grand jury and internal proceedings of the office.
 But he had taken thousands of pages of notes with him and based his book on such information, revealing material that Walsh believed should have been held as private.
 Toobin went to court to affirm his right to publish.
 Judge John F. Keenan of the United States District Court for the Southern District of New York wrote an opinion that Toobin and his publisher had the right to release this book.
 The book was published before Walsh's appeal could be decided, mooting the case.
 Accordingly, the Circuit Court vacated the lower court's decision and ordered the dismissal of the case.

-After three years as an Assistant U.S. Attorney, Toobin resigned from the U.S. Attorney's office in Brooklyn, and abandoned "the practice of law."
+After three years as an Assistant US Attorney, Toobin resigned and abandoned "the practice of law."
 He started working as a writer at The New Yorker in 1993 and became a television legal analyst for ABC in 1996.

 Toobin has provided broadcast legal analysis on several high-profile cases.
 In 1994, Toobin broke the story in The New Yorker that the legal defense team in O. J. Simpson's criminal trial planned to accuse Mark Fuhrman of the LAPD of planting evidence.
 Toobin provided analysis of Michael Jackson's 2005 child molestation trial, the O. J. Simpson civil case, and independent prosecutor Kenneth Starr's investigation of President Bill Clinton.

 He published books on some of these cases: The Run of His Life: The People v OJ Simpson (1997), and A Vast Conspiracy (1999), about the investigation of Clinton for the Monica Lewinsky sex scandal.
 Each of these books was later adapted for television, the Simpson case as a mini-series, and the Clinton as an episode.

 In 2000, Toobin received an Emmy Award for his coverage of the Elián González custody saga, which had resulted in the return of the boy from the United States to communist-led Cuba.

 Toobin joined CNN in 2002 as a legal analyst.
 In 2003, he secured the first interview with Martha Stewart about the insider trading charges against her.